Quasiparticle cooling algorithms for quantum many-body state preparation

 \end{widetext} The eigenmodes of $\hat U_S$ are Dirac fermions satisfying

 where $k$ is a quantum number labeling the eigenmodes (the quasimomentum).
 Defining the eigenvectors of $K_S$ (for $\epsilon_k \geq 0$) according to

 we have the expansion

 Due to particle-hole symmetry, the eigenvectors of $K_S$ with negative quasienergy are related to those of positive quasienergy by the conjugation $\varphi_k = \psi_{k}^*$, $K_S \varphi_k = e^{i\epsilon_k}\varphi_k$.
-The eigenvectors $\psi_{k}$ and quasienergies $\epsilon_k$ can be found by exact diagonalisation of the $K_S$ matrix; in Appendix A of Ref.~\cite{mi2024stable}, an analytical derivation was also given.
+The eigenvectors $\psi_{k}$ and quasienergies $\epsilon_k$ can be found by exact diagonalisation of the $K_S$ matrix; see e.g.~Ref.~\cite{lerose2021scaling} or Appendix A of Ref.~\cite{mi2024stable} for an analytical derivation.
 Note that the boundary condition defines the quantization condition for the $N_S$ quasimomenta $k_m$, in terms of which the quasienergies are given by the exact formula

 Along with the definition of the Bogoliubov coefficients,

 this gives the relations

 specifying the standing-wave form of the eigenmodes.